greysoft/naf/README.txt

 The Javadocs will have been generated under pkg/target/site/apidocs

-The two sample apps will also have been built, and their Jars can be found under:
+The sample apps will also have been built, and their Jars can be found under:
 - samples/echobot/target
 - samples/portfwd/target
+- samples/dns-batchresolver/target

 This build also creates a distribution package (in two formats):
 - pkg/target/naf-VERSION.zip